Perl: Implementation

-Implementation

 Perl is implemented as a core interpreter, written in C, together with a large collection of modules, written in Perl and C. As of 2010, the interpreter is 150,000 lines of C code and compiles to a 1 MB executable on typical machine architectures.
 Alternatively, the interpreter can be compiled to a link library and embedded in other programs.
 There are nearly 500 modules in the distribution, comprising 200,000 lines of Perl and an additional 350,000 lines of C code (much of the C code in the modules consists of character encoding tables).

 The interpreter has an object-oriented architecture.
 All of the elements of the Perl language—scalars, arrays, hashes, coderefs, file handles—are represented in the interpreter by C structs.
 Operations on these structs are defined by a large collection of macros, typedefs, and functions; these constitute the Perl C API.
 The Perl API can be bewildering to the uninitiated, but its entry points follow a consistent naming scheme, which provides guidance to those who use it.

 The life of a Perl interpreter divides broadly into a compile phase and a run phase.
-In Perl, the phases are the major stages in the interpreter's life-cycle.
-Each interpreter goes through each phase only once, and the phases follow in a fixed sequence.
+According to Aluín et al., "Perl cannot be parsed by a straight Lex/Yacc lexer/parser combination.
+Instead, the interpreter implements its own lexer, which coordinates with a modified GNU bison parser to resolve ambiguities in the language."

 Most of what happens in Perl's compile phase is compilation, and most of what happens in Perl's run phase is execution, but there are significant exceptions.
 Perl makes important use of its capability to execute Perl code during the compile phase.
 Perl will also delay compilation into the run phase.
 The terms that indicate the kind of processing that is actually occurring at any moment are compile time and run time.
 Perl is in compile time at most points during the compile phase, but compile time may also be entered during the run phase.
 The compile time for code in a string argument passed to the eval built-in occurs during the run phase.
 Perl is often in run time during the compile phase and spends most of the run phase in run time.
 Code in BEGIN blocks executes at run time but in the compile phase.